HPAC/TTC/README.md

 Current version: **v0.1.1**

-Please note that TTC is no longer updated since it has been replaced by an euivalent C++ library: [HPTT](https://github.com/springer13/hptt).
+<span style="color:red">Attention:</span> Please note that TTC is no longer updated since it has been replaced by an equivalent C++ library: [HPTT](https://github.com/springer13/hptt).

 # Key Features
 --------------